Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Intra-Category Analyses

 \subsection{Analysis of Surrogate Refinement Attacks}

-Figure~\ref{fig:surrogateR_resnet50} shows the transferability of the five surrogate refinement attacks under various iterations.
+Fig.~\ref{fig:surrogateR_resnet50} shows the transferability of the five surrogate refinement attacks under various iterations.
 Here ResNet50 is used as the surrogate model for a fair comparison since SGM~\cite{wu2020skip} can only be applied to architectures with skip connections.
 We see that IAA achieves the best results mainly because it does not simply integrate specific components (i.e., skip connections and continuous activation functions) but optimizes their hyperparameters towards high transferability.
-In addition, RFA achieves much lower performance (sometimes even lower than the baseline attack) since it solely uses a robust surrogate model, which is known to have different representation characteristics from the (target) standard model~\cite{ilyas2019adversarial,santurkar2019computer,salman2020adversarially}.
+In addition, RFA$_{\infty}$ achieves lower performance (sometimes even lower than the baseline attack) since it solely uses a robust surrogate model, which is known to have different representation characteristics from the (target) standard model~\cite{ilyas2019adversarial,santurkar2019computer,salman2020adversarially}.

-Model refinement opens a direct way to explore the impact of specific properties of the surrogate model on transferability.
-Thus we look into model properties in terms of two common metrics: accuracy and interpretability, as well as another specific measure, i.e., model similarity between the surrogate and the target models.
-Specifically, interpretability is measured by Average Increase (AI) and Average Drop (AD)~\cite{chattopadhay2018grad} based on GradCAM~\cite{selvaraju2017grad}, and their detailed definitions can be found in Section~\ref{app:inter}.
-For model similarity, we calculate the Kullback-Leibler (KL) divergence of output features following~\cite{inkawhich2020transferable}:
+Model refinement opens a way to understand the impact of specific properties of the surrogate model on transferability.
+Thus we look into model properties in terms of two common metrics: accuracy and interpretability, as well as another specific measure, i.e., the model similarity between the surrogate and the target models.
+Existing work has not analyzed such impact but solely focuses on improving transferability.
+Specifically, interpretability is measured by Average Increase (AI) and Average Drop (AD)~\cite{chattopadhay2018grad} based on GradCAM~\cite{selvaraju2017grad}.
+Detailed definitions of these interpretability measures are provided in Appendix~\ref{app:inter}.
+For model similarity, we calculate the Kullback-Leibler (KL) divergence of output features following~\cite{inkawhich2020transferable}.

-where $D_{KL}$ is KL divergence, $f_s(\cdot)$ is the surrogate model and $f_t(\cdot)$ is the target model. $f(\mathbf{x})[c]$ outputs the logits of the class $c$ given the input $\mathbf{x}$.
 For LinBP and SGM, we refine the surrogate model not only during backpropagation as in their original implementations but also during the forward pass.
 This makes sure that the refinement can also potentially influence the model properties besides transferability.